NicholasCui/Wepack-/README.md

 # Wepack-Practice

-A prject for webpack practice test
+A prject for webpack practice